GSA/search-gov-website/_posts/2017-09-21-searchgov-blog.md

 {% include archive.html %}

-We are pleased to announce some exciting upcoming changes to our service.
+We are very pleased to announce some exciting upcoming changes to our service.
 On October 1st, we’ll become Search.gov.
 We’re changing more than just our name; in fiscal year 2018, we will use our own indexes to serve search results instead of relying on [commercial web search engines]({{ site.baseurl }}/blog/searchgov-faqs-indexing.html#q-how-was-my-site-getting-results-before).

 Why are we evolving in this direction?
 Licensing commercial search results is expensive and complex.
 As we’ve continued to grow, our costs have continued to increase, and a new model has become a necessity.